Basker Docs

 • A robots.txt — keeping draft and preview URLs out of search results.

-Auto-generating descriptions
+Auto-generating titles and descriptions

 How SEO interacts with visibility